gandie/URProfessional/README.md

 > What's the difference between professional and amateur coders?

-It is **not** ttechnical skill.
+It is **not** technical skill.
 There are many coders out there doing great work without being professionals.
-They just love it and do it for fun, which is great and most appreciated.
+They just love coding and do it for fun, which is great and most appreciated.
 You *are* a professional coder as soon as you start earning money with it.
-Period.
-Deal with it.
+Simple as that.

 > So professional programming is not fun?